khoaHyh/ds-algo-javascript/README.md

-# Practice for Coding Interviews

-  * No questions from the Cracking The Coding Interview book are in this repo
+# Data Structure and Algorithms practice

 ### Utilities

   * Cracking The Coding Interview Book
+      * No questions from the Cracking The Coding Interview book are in this repo
   * [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms)